CONGRATULATIONS! YOU’VE VISITED TEN TIMES AND NOW YOUR ELEVENTH PURCHASE IS FREE!

 Does this sound familiar?
 Chances are, if your business has a loyalty program, you offer something similar to consumers dining at your restaurant.
 Once you’ve established your restaurant loyalty program, and customers are enrolling and earning rewards, how can you expand your consumer list?

-allow you to build and strengthen your relationship with consumers.
+Loyalty Programs can drive customer acquisition and, most importantly, strengthen your relationship with existing consumers.
 A successful rewards system will encourage consumers to visit your restaurant more frequently, grow brand loyalty, and increase the amount consumers are spending per visit.

 CREATE AN “ADAPTABLE” SYSTEM

 At its very core, your restaurant loyalty program is a marketing tool and must be able to adapt and grow with your business, trends and consumer wants.
 It’s important to make sure that the loyalty program you choose can easily be integrated into your current business plan and everyday operations.

 Take time to evaluate your current rewards program and ensure that you are offering consumers the opportunity to earn rewards they want and can reasonably achieve.
 If you notice that your current program isn’t performing as well, never be afraid to upgrade or change it.
 As long as the structure of your loyalty program is simple to understand and consumers are capable of achieving rewards, you’re headed in the right direction.